lansingcodes/www/.github/CONTRIBUTING.md

 ## Customizing your environment

 This project relies on other services.
-By default, the development environment is pointed at read-only production data.
+By default, the development environment points to read-only production data.

 If your work requires more control over the services being used, you can adjust the following environment variables to do so.